Science & Social StudiesSkip to search results

 Showing Results 1 - 50 of 150

 Description: Make & Play Quiz is a free app that allows teachers to design their own unique board game or "quiz", where students can learn or strengthen their skills by playing a game.
 Each square can have a Question (Multiple Choice, Fill in the Blank or True/False) or an Event (Stop-skip turns, Go forward, Go Back or Get Points).
 One to four players can play at a time and the games can be shared with others.

-Description: Smithsonian TTJunior, TweenTribune, TeenTribune, and TTEspañol (Spanish version) is a free online educational service offered by the Smithsonian for use by K-12 grade Teachers and students.
+Description: TTJunior, TweenTribune, TeenTribune, and TTEspañol (Spanish version) are included in a free online educational service offered by the Smithsonian for use by K-12 grade Teachers and students.
 These consist of daily news sites for kids, tweens, and teens, and includes text, photos, graphics, and audio and/or video materials prepared by the Smithsonian and others about current events, history, art, culture and science.
 There are lessons, instructional and assessment tools, and opportunities...

 Description: Do your patrons need help with writing a paper?
 Are they having difficulty with math?
 Struggling with reading comprehension?
 If your patrons need real teacher help, now you can help connect them to a state-certified teacher through Literati Public.
 The Online teacher will work through homework problems, step by step, until the student is finished with their assignment.
 This is real time homework help, available at no cost through Literati Public at your public library.
 When you need...

 Description: The Clerc Center, a federally funded national deaf education center, ensures that the diverse population of deaf and hard of hearing students (birth through age 21) in the nation are educated and empowered and have the linguistic competence to maximize their potential as productive and contributing members of society.
 This is accomplished through early access to and acquisition of language, excellence in teaching, family involvement, research, identification and implementation of best practices,...